ElenaShe000/MARCS/README.md

 Tebaldi, C., and Knutti, R.: The use of the multi-model ensemble in probabilistic climate projections, Phil.
 Trans.
 R. Soc.
 A, 365, 2053–2057, 2007.

 Kivinen S, Rasmus S, Jylhä K, Laapas M. Long-Term Climate Trends and Extreme Events in Northern Fennoscandia (1914–2013).
 Climate.
 2017; 5(1):16. doi: 10.3390/cli5010016

+Sheridan, S. and C. Lee.
+“The self-organizing map in synoptic climatological research.”
+Progress in Physical Geography 35 (2011): 109 - 119.

 Shevnina E., 2014: Changes of multi-year characteristic of the maximal spring flood runoff in the Arctic, Construction of unique buildings and structures, 7(22), in Russian